WebAssembly/spec/proposals/Level-1.md

 try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.

-Once a catching try block is found for the throw, the operand stack is popped back to the size the operand stack had when the try block was entered, and then the caught exception is pushed onto the stack.
+Once a catching try block is found for the thrown exception value, the operand stack is popped back to the size the operand stack had when the try block was entered, and then the values of the caught exception value is pushed onto the stack.

 If control is transferred to the body of a catch block, and the last instruction in the body is executed, control then exits the try block.